Sunbird-Serve/serve-consumer/README.md

 # serve-consumer-volunteer
- A platform for seekers/consumers to connect with volunteers eager to fulfill their needs.
+ An adapter for seekers/consumers to connect with volunteers eager to fulfill their needs.